haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/haskell_model.rst

 For example:

-1. we don't have clear procedure boundaries with call/return instruction pairs (we use tail calls, i.e. jump instructions)
+1. we don't have clear procedure boundaries with call/return instruction pairs (we use tail calls, i.e. jump instructions).

 2. we don't use the so-called C stack in the usual way.
 I.e. we don't use usual stack registers (e.g. rsp/rbp on x86-64) as stack registers.

-3. GHC uses its own calling convention
+3. GHC uses its own calling convention.

 In addition, lazy evaluation makes control-flow and memory usage difficult to understand.

-In this chapter we describe the compilation pipeline and the execution model.
+In this chapter we describe the compilation pipeline and the execution model of GHC Haskell.
 For each stage of the pipeline we list what can be measured at runtime.

 Compilation pipeline overview
 -----------------------------

-GHC compiles Haskell codes in several stages, each with their own intermediate
-representation:
+GHC's compilation pipeline is roughly composed of four stages and intermediate representations.
+They are:

 Haskell: the functional language we love with its bazillion of extensions.